Back to Tennis - USTA Middle States

 - USTA WHEELCHAIR TENNIS

 COVID-19 Cleaning Supplies and Services

 This is a sample list of suppliers, not an endorsement.
 Due to increased demand, some products may not currently be available.
 NOTE: In order to buy more products at a cheaper rate, we recommend partnering with local clubs to purchase high-volume items.

 Professional Cleaning Services

 On top of available cleaning supplies, professional cleaning services that specialize in tennis clubs are also available.
 If interested, please contact a local cleaning company and ask for a quote.

-vikingpure.com - Sanitizing system for facilities and equipment (used by some clubs in our section).
+vikingpure.com - Sanitizing system for facilities and equipment (used by some facilities in our section).

 thermastrike.com - Sanitizing for tennis carts and balls. (used by some facilities in our section).

 Sixteen Years and CountingAugust 07, 2020Sally Gibson, The Tennis Coordinator at Oxford Club of Pittsburgh, began running USTA Tournaments in 2004.
 She keeps things fun, but it doesn’t mean she takes her job lightly.
 In mid-July, Oxford Athletic Club in Pittsburgh hosted the USTA Middle States Level 5 Championships — one of the first junior events since the COVID-19 shutdown.
 Read More

 Back IndoorsAugust 07, 2020With indoor tennis facilities beginning to open, safe practices continue and clubs and facilities are making sure their members know it.
 We brought representatives from many of the indoor facilities throughout the Middle States Section together virtually to share their concerns and solutions as players begin to head indoors.
 Read More